 A pot of black Lipton tea, single espresso and 2 pastries will set you back around 49,000 LAK ($6.16 USD)

-3. Enjoy the Bamboo Bridges
+4.Cross the Bamboo Bridges

-If you are lucky enough to visit Luang Prabang during the dry season, you will see one of the bridges just at the tip of the peninsula.
+If you are lucky to visit Luang Prabang during the dry season, you will see one of the bridges just at the tip of the peninsula.
 Enter the beautifully maintained park and take the steps down towards the delicate bamboo construction.